RoggerMS/Crunevo/README.md

 project and starts the application with Gunicorn.
 The file should mount a persistent disk at `/data` and set the environment variable `DATABASE_DIR` to that path so the SQLite database can be created.
-Gunicorn is listed in `CRUNEVO/requirements.txt` so it is installed automatically during the build step.
+Gunicorn is listed in `requirements.txt` so it is installed automatically during the build step.

 1. Push the repository to a new Render web service.